 5. Conduct an Exit Interview

-Exit interviews are important.
-They give important clues about work culture, processes, ethics and morale.
+Exit interviews during offboarding give us important clues about work culture, processes, ethics, and morale.
 By allowing departing employees to discuss their perceptions and reasons for leaving, HR can monitor these responses and determine trends and patterns over time.